stephenafamo/bob/website/vs/sqlboiler.md

 ## SQLBoiler features that are not implemented in Bob

 1. Automatic timestamps (createdAt/updatedAt): While convenient to have this in the ORM, it is much better to implement this at the DB level.
 There are no plans to implement this in Bob.
 It isn't worth the additional complexity.
-1. Soft deletes: TThe many edge cases make this extremely complex especially when relationships and cascading soft deletes are considered.
+1. Soft deletes: The many edge cases make this extremely complex especially when relationships and cascading soft deletes are considered.